May 6, 2016

 Applicants who lack status may be granted permanent residence so long as they are not inadmissible for reasons other than “lack of status”.
+What does “lack of status” mean?
 For the purposes of current public policy, persons with “lack of status” refers to those in the following situations:

 - persons who have overstayed a visa, visitor record, work permit or student permit;

 - persons who have worked or studied without being authorized to do so under the IRPA;

 - persons who have entered Canada without the required visa or other required documents;